6 Weeks Data Science Applied Labs

-Learn the skills you need to become a data scientist or business intelligence analyst in our 6-week program led by a team of industry experts.
+Learn the skills you need to become a data scientist in our 16-week program led by a team of industry experts.

 6 Week Project Based Learning

 Project Based Learning is a dynamic approach solving real-world problems to gain knowledge and skills.
 Through this learning experience, you are able to investigate and respond to an engaging and complex question, problem, or challenge.
 Our goal into building Project Based Learning is to make you skillful to fulfill your career goal, from all angles data science requires: business, mathematics, & programming.

 Whether you are familiar with programming or not, our Python PreWork sessions introduce the fundamentals of Python,